nikohoffren/app-icon-generator-website/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the repository
-2. Clone the repository to your local machine `git clone https://github.com/nikohoffren/app-icon-generator-website.git`
+2. Clone the repository to your local machine `git clone https://github.com/<your-username>/app-icon-generator-website.git`

+Replace <your-username> with your GitHub username.

 3. Change directory to the project directory `cd app-icon-generator-website`
 4. Install necessary dependencies `npm install`
 5. Make sure you have Vite installed globally `npm install -g create-vite`